Crystallographic actions on contractible algebraic manifolds: Main Results

 \begin{theorem} {\normalfont Let $\Gamma$ be a subgroup of an algebraic group $G$.
 Let $G=UH$ where $U$ is the unipotent radical and $H$ is a maximal reductive subgroup.
 Suppose $G$ acts algebraically on a contractible algebraic manifold $X$ such that there exists $x_0\in X$ with $Hx_0=x_0$.
-Suppose $\Gamma$ acts crystallographically on $X$. \begin{enumerate}[(a)] \item If $G$ has semisimple rank at most one, then $\Gamma$ is virtually polycyclic.
+Suppose $\Gamma$ acts crystallographically on $X$. \begin{enumerate}[(a)] \item If the real rank of any simple subgroup of $G$ does not exceed one, then $\Gamma$ is virtually polycyclic.

 \item If $\Gamma$ is a virtually polycyclic, Zariski dense subgroup of $G$, then $X$ is $G$-equivariantly isomorphic to $U$ with the $G$-action given by